punitda/ConfigSetup/README.md

 ### Setup steps to config everything on new machine:
+#### Most of setup steps up are picked up from César Ferreira's post on ["What terminal I'm using"](https://medium.com/@cesarmcferreira/what-terminal-am-i-using-cesar-ferreira-2e19e5f58fc5) with some minor changes

 ##### Writing this over here so I don't have to open 10 different tabs everytime I upgrade/change machine :stuck_out_tongue:

 1. Install [oh-my-zsh](https://ohmyz.sh/)
 ```